 In recent years, Digital Learning has made a name for itself as a key business training tool.
 The flexibility of the digital format and the ease of customisation combined with the wealth of available content and innovative educational techniques have quickly convinced businesses to use Digital Learning in areas other than training.
-From HR tools and internal and external communications platforms to tools for sales teams, companies now use e-learning for a wide range of different purposes – and the L’Occitane Group is the perfect example.
+From HR tools and internal and external communications platforms to tools for sales teams, companies now use e-Learning for a wide range of different purposes – and the L’Occitane.

 Digital Learning, a multifaceted sharing tool